Almost Nothing Wasted: How HBO & Rheaply Rewrote the Script for The Righteous Gemstones’ Series Wrap

 Timing matters

-While this three-month project was a huge success, applying this approach during the production’s lifecycle—not just at the dead strike—may have allowed for more donations, branded IP solutions, and additional creative reuse opportunities.
+While this three-month project was a huge success, supplementing the production’s efforts during production and having more lead time at series wrap may have allowed for more donations, branded IP solutions, and additional creative reuse opportunities.

-With future collaborations, Rheaply will aim to be part of the process earlier, then implement what worked with this strike.
+With future collaborations, Rheaply will aim to be part of the process earlier and then implement what worked with this strike.

 Ready to lead the way?